systemetric/sheep/docs/patching-the-robot.md

 ## Steps to Patch

-1. Download the patch from the [blog](https://hr-robocon.org/blog/) to the computer you will be connecting your BrainBox to.
+1. Download the patch from the email we sent, or our [blog](https://robocon.uk/blog), onto the computer you will be connecting your BrainBox to.
-2. [Turn on](/docs/turning-everything-on.md) and [connect](docs/connecting.md) to your robot.
+2. [Turn on](/turning-everything-on.md) and [connect](/connecting.md) to your robot.
 3. Navigate to the editor by visiting <http://robot.local/> and clicking the orange button
 4. Click the upload button (indicated below).